Diabetes Questions for the Provider

 Diet

-How does sugar affect my loved one?
+How does sugar affect someone with diabetes?
 How much sugar can they have?

-How do carbs affect my loved one?
-What is their daily carb limit?
+How do carbs affect diabetes?
+What is the daily carb limit?

 What foods increase blood sugar the most?

 How does water affect blood sugar?
-How much water should they drink daily?
+How much water should be consumed daily?

 What is the best rescue food for low blood sugar?